 Admissions

-Completed applications for admission and aid, along with all supporting materials, are due mid-December.
+Completed applications for admission and aid, along with all supporting materials, are due December 2, 2024.
 You’ll find the link to the application as well as info on divisional deadlines on the Division of the Humanities site.
 Four parts of the application are critically important:

 • The student's academic record.